openhab/openhabian/README.md

 you must [disable ZRAM](https://github.com/openhab/openhabian/blob/master/docs/openhabian.md#disable-zram) or use the 64bit image (untested).
 ***
 ## Hardware and OS support
-As of openHABian version 1.6, all Raspberry Pi models are supported as hardware.
+As of openHABian version 1.6 and later, all Raspberry Pi models are supported as hardware.
 Anything x86 based may work or not.
 Anything else ARM based such as ODroids, OrangePis and the like may work or not.
 NAS servers such as QNAP and Synology boxes will not work.
-Support for PINEA64 was dropped in this current release.
+Support for PINEA64 was dropped in this current release.<br>
 We strongly recommend that users choose Raspberry Pi 2, 3 or 4 systems to have 1 GB of RAM or more.
 RPi 1 and 0/0W only have a single CPU core and 512 MB.
 This can be sufficient to run a smallish openHAB setup, but it will